mabdulkadr/ActiveDirectory-Scripts/ActiveDirectoryReports/README.md

 ---

-**Disclaimer:**
-These scripts are provided as-is.
-Test in a lab before production use.
-The author is not responsible for any unintended outcomes resulting from their use.
+## ⚠️ Disclaimer

+This script is provided **as-is** without warranty.
+The author is **not responsible** for unintended modifications or data loss.
+Always test thoroughly before deploying in production.